-Feed Hawk facilitates the web-based login process by opening a Safari View Controller.
+Feed Hawk facilitates each web-based login process by opening a Safari View Controller.
 Feed Hawk ensures that the initial URL for the Safari View Controller is an HTTPS URL.
 Beyond that, Feed Hawk cannot ensure that the entire login process happens via HTTPS.

-NewsBlur requires that the OAuth Redirect URL be a publicly accessible URL.
-The Feed Hawk Redirect URL for NewsBlur is https://www.goldenhillsoftware.com/feed-hawk/oauth/.
-This results in a NewsBlur authorization code being transmitted to our company website at the end of the login process, but Feed Hawk uses Universal Links to avoid this under most circumstances.
+The Feed Hawk Redirect URL for both services is https://www.goldenhillsoftware.com/feed-hawk/oauth/.
+This results in an authorization code being transmitted to our company website at the end of the login process, but Feed Hawk uses Universal Links to avoid this under most circumstances.
 Our web servers only use the authorization code to send it back to the Feed Hawk app.
 Our web servers are configured to exclude requests with authorization codes from access logs.

 1b.
 Fever and tt-rss